austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finished cs50 pset8!!

 **Thoughts**: Feeling accomplished.
 I think I am going to go back to FreeCodeCamp until I feel capable of making my own cool project that I will use for cs50 Final Project.

+### Day 8: July 26, 2017

+**Today's Progress**: Working my way through HTML and CSS in FreeCodeCamp

+**Thoughts**: I have heard good things about FreeCodeCamp, but I will say that I wish the challenges were more difficult.
+Because the answers are nearly spoon-fed, I don't feel like I am retaining as much as I could have.
+I am looking forward to the projects and developing a proficiency in HTML/CSS!